-- Formal decisions by the Department Chairperson may be appealed to the MCG Dean through the college's established channel for appeal. - Formal decisions by the Dean may be appealed to the Provost.
-The Provost shall refer the appeal to the University Promotion and Tenure Committee.
-The Provost shall inform the Dean that an appeal has been submitted and is under review.
-The findings and recommendations of the Appeals Committee shall be made to the Provost.
-The Provost will make a recommendation to the President, who makes the final decision for AU.
-The appellant will be notified of the President's decision, through the delegated authority of the Executive Vice President for Academic Affairs and Provost, with copies to the Dean.
+The findings and recommendations of the Appeals Committee shall be made to the President who makes the final decision for the AU.
+The appellant will be notified of the President's decision, through the delegated authority of the Executive Vice President for Academic Affairs and Provost, with copies to the dean, department chair, candidate, and Human Resources.